archfan7411/shadowrealm/README.md

 Once he is weakened thus, you hope, you will be able to delve without injury to the deep and craft tools to defeat Cerdon himself.

 **An entry in the Unofficial Minetest Discord Modding Jam**

+All code and media created by archfan7411.

+Code is licensed under the MIT License and media is licensed under the CC0 License.